google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

 Gatefold cards are easy to make yet they can have such impact!
-There's something a little bit grand about a double opening card, don't you think?
+There's something a little bit grand about a double front opening card, don't you think?

 "The fence that makes good neighbors needs a gate to make good friends"